Frequently asked questions

 Accreditation involves checking that the laboratory has processes to ensure staff are adequately trained and competent in the tasks they perform; that equipment is regularly maintained and has functional checks before each use, and that there are robust processes for tracking specimens, testing and reporting.
 Overseas experts are regularly brought in to ensure New Zealand processes are of a similar standard to elsewhere in the world.

 Part of checking the quality of testing involves ensuring that the laboratory has satisfactory performance on external (the laboratory participates in programmes from the Centre for Disease Control in America and other external programmes) and internal quality assurance programmes.
-For further information on IANZ see http://www.ianz.govt.nz
+For further information see the IANZ website.

 After testing, the residual blood spots are stored indefinitely in a secure locked area, or returned to the parents/guardians or individual if requested.
 Parents/guardians or individuals can request the return of their blood spots at any time, using the 'Return of newborn metabolic screening samples (Guthrie Cards) to family' form.